 Note: This mechanism can erroneously cause other servers not to give AAAA records to their clients.
-If a recursing server with both IPv6 and IPv4 network connections queries an authoritative server using this mechanism via IPv4, it will be denied AAAA records even if its client is using IPv6.
+If a recursing server with both IPv6 and IPv4 network connections queries an authoritative server using this mechanism via IPv4, it is denied AAAA records even if its client is using IPv6.

-filter-aaaa Specifies a list of client addresses for which AAAA filtering is to be applied.
+filter-aaaa This option specifies a list of client addresses for which AAAA filtering is to be applied.
 The default is any.

-filter-aaaa-on-v4 If set to yes, the DNS client is at an IPv4 address, in filter-aaaa, and if the response does not include DNSSEC signatures, then all AAAA records are deleted from the response.
-This filtering applies to all responses and not only authoritative responses.
+filter-aaaa-on-v4 If set to yes, this option indicates that the DNS client is at an IPv4 address, in filter-aaaa.
+If the response does not include DNSSEC signatures, then all AAAA records are deleted from the response.
+This filtering applies to all responses, not only authoritative ones.